 - 9. The term of each operating permit issued by the District will be set by the Board.
 The term will generally be for a period not to exceed forty years from the date of issuance.
 The holder of an operating permit will be responsible for making application for review and renewal, as applicable, on approved forms that will be available at the district office.
 Such applications shall be submitted to the District 90 calendar days prior to the fifth anniversary of the issuance and each subsequent review, and the date of expiration of the operating permit.
 Each such operating permit will be subject to review every fifth year, and during any such review may be modified to conform with intervening changes in the management plan or state law.
 The Board may waive any five year review if no material change has been made to the management plan, or if the changes made do not require modification of such permits.
 [Amended May 12, 2020] - 10.
 Well pumps and equipment shall only be installed or serviced in wells registered with the District. - 11.
 Injection wells are subject to the requirements of Rule 7.17.
 [Added April 8, 2008] [Rule Renumbered July 2, 2019] - 12.
-Persons holding a permit for the production of groundwater ("Permit Holder") for a specific use, e.g. municipal, industrial, irrigation, etc., excluding holders of historic use permits, persons producing water pursuant to an exemption granted by these Rules, persons producing water pursuant to a groundwater lease provision that permits them to produce groundwater only for irrigation, agricultural or other limited use, and persons that have leased all other groundwater rights to another person, may, in addition to the use for which the permit was granted, contract to sell groundwater for the drilling, exploration, fracturing and production of oil and gas wells within the District, provided that: (a) excluding the authorization to sell groundwater for the additional permitted use, all the terms, conditions and requirements of the Water for the drilling, exploration, fracturing and production of the water for the drilling, exploration, fracturing and production of the water for the drilling, exploration, fracturing and production of the water for the drilling, exploration, fracturing and production of oil and gas wells within the District and production of oil and gas wells within the District and production of oil and gas wells within the drilling, exploration, fracturing and production of oil and gas wells within the District and comply with the terms, provisions and conditions of that permit and these Rules.
+Persons holding a permit for the production of groundwater ("Permit Holder") for a specific use, e.g. municipal, industrial, irrigation, etc., excluding holders of historic use permits, persons producing water pursuant to an exemption granted by these Rules, persons producing water pursuant to a groundwater lease provision that permits them to produce groundwater only for irrigation, agricultural or other limited use, and persons that have leased all other groundwater rights to another person, may, in addition to the use for which the permit was granted, contract to sell groundwater for the drilling, exploration, fracturing and production of oil and gas wells within the District, provided that: (a) excluding the authorization to sell groundwater for the additional permitted use, all the terms, conditions and requirements of the Permit Holder's permit shall be and remain in full force and effect; and (b) the purchaser of the water for the drilling, exploration, fracturing and production of oil and gas wells within the District shall obtain a permit from the District and comply with the terms, provisions and conditions of that permit and these Rules.
 [Added August 12, 2014]